cardano-foundation/CIPs/CIP-1694/README.md

   tracking the last action ID of each type, and including this in the action.
 * No AVST.
-* Boost strap phase: Until X% of ADA is registered to vote or Y epochs have elapsed, only parameter changes and hard forks can happen.
+* Bootstrap phase: Until X% of ADA is registered to vote or Y epochs have elapsed, only parameter changes and hard forks can happen.
   PP changes just need CC quorum, HFs need CC and SPOs.
   After the bootstrap phase, we put in place the incentive to keep low